Quick Answer

 Scale only when checkpoint evidence, incident handling, and communications show the pilot can run without recurring unresolved issues.

-We covered this in detail in Translation and Localization Platform Payments: How to Pay Freelance Linguists in 100+ Countries.
+For another example of running cross-border payouts for a distributed workforce, see Translation and Localization Platform Payments: How to Pay Freelance Linguists in 100+ Countries.

 Failure handling belongs in launch design, not in a later ops patch.
 If recovery is improvised, operational risk rises and outcomes become less consistent.